 Fed up Landlords and properties with vacancies or pending evictions.

 Probate properties.
 Delicate negotiations due to emotional heirs.
 But probates properties are worth the extra effort and time.

 Damage fire/water/sinkhole/structural.
 Extensive damage needs specialty rehab crews.

 Code violations use your diplomatic and problem-solving skills.

-The more real estate investment strategies you can master, the more solutions you can provide, which will equate to more deals.
+The more real estate investment strategies you master, the more solutions you can provide, which equates to more happy clients and more deals done.